AyoubMounim/libnrf52833/README.md

 ## Components

-Each public header of the library exposes functionalities to control differnt memory mapped peripherals available to the SoC.
+Each public header of the library exposes functionalities to control different memory mapped peripherals available to the SoC.

 ## Build